Dimagog/persistent_vector/benchmarks.md

 This comparison is *not fair* to `Map` as it has much richer capabilities.
 The fact that `Map` performs worse for bigger collections is not surprising and is not `Map`'s fault :-).

-## Future Perf Improvements

-The speed of building from `enumerable` can be further improved by reading input in 32-element chunks and appending them directly to `root` bypassing `tail`.

-## Raw Benchmarking results for v0.1.2
+## Raw Benchmarking results for v0.1.3

 ```none
 Using 2 inputs